RykovaMariia/RSSchool2023-Stage1/typescript-essentials/index.md

 6. I learned that  In TypeScript, generics can: provide more flexibility when working with types, enable code reuse, reduce the need to use the any type.
 I acquired the skill of declare a generic interface, declare a generic class, Implement generic constraints.

+7. I learned that  In TypeScript, modules are declarative, the import and export statements at the file level describe the relationships between them.
+I acquired the skill of organize code using modules, import an external type library.